BoldingBruggeman/eat-examples/README.md

   Installing miniconda does not require root/administrator privileges.
 Allow the installer to initialize the conda environment, unless you know you want to control this manually.​

   After installing conda, you will have to close and reopen your terminal to activate conda support.
-On Windows, you specifically need to open the newly installed "Anaconda Prompt".
+On Windows, you need to open the newly installed "Anaconda Prompt".

 * If `conda --version` succeeds, great.
 Now execute `conda update conda` to ensure your conda is up to date.
 If this fails because you do not have sufficient permissions (common on HPC systems with a centralized conda installation), we recommend you install Miniconda instead, for instance in your homedir (see the previous item).